 Dr. Mabalot completed graduate studies in composition at the Royal Danish Academy of Music in Copenhagen with internationally renowned Danish composers Hans Abrahamsen, Niels Rosing-Schow, and Jeppe Just Christensen as his teachers.
 He continued classical voice study with Helene Gjerris and Jan Lund and conducting with Maestro Jørgen Fuglebaek.
 In Copenhagen, he conducted the Royal Danish Academy of Music Voices and Coro Latino Copenhagen and sang with RDAM's Chamber Choir whose membership was exclusive to undergraduate and graduate voice majors.
-While living in Copenhagen, his various compositions were performed in Copenhagen's PULSAR Contemporary Music Festival and were performed by ensembles such as the Paris-based Ensemble Alternance, Esbjerg Ensemble, RDAM Sinfonietta, RDAM Symphony, RDAM Voices, and Tourdion Chamber Choir.
-He continues to engage in artistic collaborations and performance projects with former colleagues from the Royal Academy and treasures the lifelong bonds and friendships he made with fellow artists and musicians in Scandinavia.
+While living in Copenhagen, his various compositions were performed in Copenhagen's PULSAR Contemporary Music Festival and were performed by ensembles such as the Paris-based Ensemble Alternance, Esbjerg Ensemble, RDAM Sinfonietta, RDAM Symphony, RDAM Voices, Tourdion Chamber Choir, and singers from the Royal Opera Academy.
+He continues to engage in artistic collaborations and performance projects with former colleagues from the Royal Academy and treasures the lifelong bonds and friendships he made during his time in Denmark.

 Dr. Mabalot holds a Bachelor of Music Degree in Vocal Performance from California State University, Northridge.
 He studied voice with Dr. David Scott, and piano with Dr. Charles Fierro and Dr. Jeanine Jacobson.
-He was initially admitted to pursue a piano performance degree, but after two years, he switched to full-time voice studies and continued private piano studies simultaneously.
-While at CSUN, he also studied choral conducting with Paul Smith, and orchestral conducting with Gary Pratt.
-He participated in Opera Workshop classes with OperaWorks founder Ann Baltz, an experience that would shape the trajectory of his approach to some of his more dramatic and theatrical works.
+He began as a piano performance major, but after two years, he decided to focus on full-time voice studies while continuing piano studies simultaneously.
+While at CSUN, he also studied choral conducting with Professor Paul Smith, and orchestral conducting with Professor Gary Pratt.
+He participated in Opera Workshop classes with OperaWorks founder Ann Baltz, an experience that would influence his approach to his more dramatic and theatrical works.
 It was during his time at CSUN that he began to explore composing vocal and choral music.
-Dr. Mabalot has worked as Director of Music and Liturgy, collaborative pianist, and organist for various churches within the Catholic Archdiocese of Los Angeles.
-Over the years, he has taught piano and voice to private students and has also worked as a private musical coach to opera and musical theater singers.
+Dr. Mabalot has worked as Director of Music and Liturgy, pianist, and organist for various churches within the Catholic Archdiocese of Los Angeles.
+Over the years, he taught piano and voice to private students and has also worked as a musical coach to opera and musical theater singers.
 In Washington, he serves as the Director of Music and Liturgy at Church of the Assumption, a position he has held since 2016, and the Artistic Director and Conductor for Bellingham Chamber Chorale, a position he has held since 2018.
-He enjoys collaborating with other creative artists and musicians and frequently incorporates theatrical concepts, poetry, movements, and dance in choral concert projects.
+He is passionate about collaborating with other creative artists and musicians, and incorporates theatrical concepts, poetry, movements, and dance in choral concert projects.

 There have been performances of Dr. Mabalot's music in Australia, Belgium, Denmark, France, Germany, Hong Kong, Italy, Philippines, Spain, South Africa, Sweden, the United Kingdom, and the United States.
-A revised version of his Stabat Mater, an oratorio-chamber opera premiered at Copenhagen's PULSAR Contemporary Music Festival, will be performed in 2023.
-US and European performances of his song cycles for soprano and chamber ensemble are also in the works for 2022-2023.
-The Bellingham Chamber Chorale will give the world-premiere performance of his new work Incarnations for choir, two sopranos, and chamber orchestra in their 2022-2023 concert season.
+He has recently been appointed Composer-in-Residence by the Choral Artists of Carmel in California for their 2022-2023/2024 season which includes performances of his existing works and a commission of a new piece.
 Dr. Mabalot's choral music is published by Walton Music Publications.
-He is immensely grateful to be part of Walton and for the opportunity to share his choral music with an even wider audience worldwide.
+He is immensely grateful to be part of Walton and for the opportunity to share his choral music to an even wider audience worldwide.